danchoi/vnews/README.markdown

 These commands let you concatenate feed items into a single, continuous text document for printing or more leisurely reading.

+So for example, if you want to concatenate all the items listed for the current feed, type `:%VNConcat`.

+`:VNC` is the abbreviation for this command.

 See `:help 10.3` to learn how to specify command line ranges.

 ## Updating your feeds